 Kailash Manasarovar Yatra, Day 6: Peigutso Lake (4,400 m; 14,436 ft) on the Tibetan Plateau

 After lunch and pics of local kids, we headed west along a ravine and climbed a pass.
 There before us was the serenely beautiful Peigutso Lake.
 Overcast skies quickly gave way to more dazzling azure skies with bright cumulus clouds and turquoise blue water.
 The scene hushed us all and we simply stared in silence at the magnificence spread before us.

 And so on I complained about material wellbeing.
 It would have been excusable if I was on an exotic vacation and expected to be pampered.
 But I was on the most difficult and sacred of all yatras – where it should have been about the “inner journey.”
 The physical discomfort is essential to force us to divorce ourselves from the comfortable mundane of our lives and turn our minds inwards to pose the trickier questions: What am I doing here on this planet?
-What is/was my purpose?
+What is my purpose?
 Who is breathing?
-You don’t need to arrive at the answers, but to start asking these questions; wallowing in the discomfort of reflection is the entire purpose of a yatra.
-Many revel in such an opportunity and each such yatra prepares us to reflect more deeply on our inner journey.
+We don’t need to arrive at the answers, but we certainly need to start asking these questions; wallowing in the discomfort of reflection is the entire purpose of a yatra.
+Many revel in such an opportunity and such a yatra prepares us to reflect more deeply on our inner journey.

 Personally, this yatra was a beginning, transition to a new level, turning a key to unlocking more mysteries and ecstasy.
 I didn’t know it then, but the mental and emotional manifestations of this yatra will continue to unravel over the rest of my life.